Prepare to back up workloads to Azure with System Center DPM

 If you're not sure of the location of your data source, close the window.
 Go to the list of your resources in the portal.
 If you have data sources in multiple regions, create a Recovery Services vault for each region.
 Create the vault in the first location before you create a vault in another location.
 There's no need to specify storage accounts to store the backup data.
 The Recovery Services vault and Azure Backup handle that automatically.

 It can take a while to create the Recovery Services vault.
 Monitor the status notifications in the Notifications area at the upper right.
-After your vault is created, it's visible in the list of Recovery Services vaults.
-If your vault isn't displayed, select Refresh.
+After the vault is created, it appears in the list of Recovery Services vaults.
+If the vault doesn't appear, select Refresh.

 Modify storage settings